 The settling time was 0.3 sec, and it was the fastest transient as it was expected, since in this system the magnitude of the error signal was used in each sampling time instant.
-Since this is the fastest transient it will be used as reference for the comparison of the other algorithms.
+From now on this will be used as reference for the comparison of the transients the other algorithms.